 Links: We have provided descriptive link names to explain the context of links so that users can easily understand their purpose.

-Use of ARIA: We have used various ARIA roles, properties and states to provide screen reader users the information needed to make informed decisions.
-We recommend using a modern browser with a modern screen reader to take advantage of these features.
+Use of ARIA: We have used various ARIA roles, properties and states to provide screen reader, voice control, and switch control users the information needed to make informed decisions.
+We recommend using a modern browser to take advantage of these features.

 Headings: We have used clear headings to communicate the organization of the content on the page and to help screen reader users to navigate the page content.